 Proxy only specific web addresses

 It may be that you only want the proxy to apply to specific URLs, and not, for example, all journals.
 You are able to specify which URL patterns you would like to apply the proxy to.
-Talis refer to this functionality as the proxy whitelist.
+Talis refer to this functionality as the proxy inclusion list.
 This functionality is new as of March 2020.

 Don't proxy specific web addresses